If you’re interesting in learning about the latest private hire operators in London, then this is the guide for you.

 - They charge 25% commission, which is higher than most other companies.
-This is basically the price you have to pay to be connected with all their users.
+This is essentially the price you have to pay to be connected with all their users.

-- Some PHV drivers report that their surge pricing can be unstable at times. – Surge pricing is how Uber raise or lower their prices depending on supply and demand in London, and this can directly impact your earnings.
+- Some PCO drivers have reported occasional instability with their surge pricing. – Surge pricing is how Uber raise or lower their prices depending on supply and demand in London, and this can directly impact your earnings.

-Vehicles: To drive with Uber in London, your vehicle must meet these minimum requirements:
+Vehicles: Uber Cars in London must meet the following minimum requirements:

-- Vehicle model must be 10 years or newer
+- Vehicle model year must be 2008 or newer.

 - Good condition with no cosmetic damage